 In 2022, an insurance agent in Palm Springs, CA, was arrested on charges of elder abuse, grand theft, and identity theft.
 He targeted a wealthy older client, diverting over $75,000 from the victim’s accounts over the course of years.
 The agent also pocketed clients’ premium funds that were meant for the insurance company.

-Insurance fraud robs the economy of billions of dollars each year, costing the average US family between $400 and $700 annually.
-Factor in the human cost as a result of decreased quality of care and mortality and that number is even higher.
+Insurance fraud schemes like this rob the economy of billions of dollars each year, costing the average US family between $400 and $700 annually.
+Factor in the human cost as a result of decreased quality of care and mortality, and that number is even higher.

 Insurance fraud investigations take patience, diligence, and perseverance.
 Here is your ultimate guide to detecting, identifying, and investigating insurance fraud cases.

 Ineffective insurance fraud investigations cost US citizens billions of dollars each year.

 Learn methods for successfully investigating automobile fraud, healthcare fraud, property fraud and more in our free, expert-led webinar.Watch the Webinar

 Detecting insurance fraud is easier than it sounds.
 Once you know the red flags of fraud, it’s easy to identify a scheme and investigate it.